-3 There are still a number of important tropical countries (e.g. the Philippines) that have yet not defined their PFE.
+3 There are still a number of important tropical countries that have yet not defined their PFE.
 In these cases, the Guidelines are meant to be applied in those natural tropical forests that are meant to be preserved under forest cover by agreement (customary, oral or written) between forest owners and forest users.

-2.2 Overview of the Principles
+2.2 Overview of the Guiding principles

-The Principles and Guidelines for the Sustainable Management of Natural Tropical Forests use the ITTO C&I, as revised in 2005, as an important reference document and draw on them in the development of both principles and specific guidelines.
+The Voluntary Guidelines for the Sustainable Management of Natural Tropical Forests use the ITTO C&I, as revised in 2005, as an important reference document and draw on them in the development of both principles and specific guidelines.
 They complement the following other ITTO guidelines on various aspects of tropical forest management4: